PSM and the Digital Challenge: Purpose, Value and Funding

 • implications for public policy.

-At a time of concern about how PSM can adjust successfully to technical, organisational, economic and political threats and about how systems of funding for PSM ought to change to ensure that they continue to flourish in the global arena, this project and its outputs will deepen and enhance public understanding of the changing role and value of PSM in the context of a rapidly evolving media ecology.
+At a time of concern about how PSM can adjust successfully to technical, organisational, economic and political threats and about how systems of funding for PSM ought to change to ensure that they continue to flourish in the global arena, this project and its outputs are intended to deepen and enhance public understanding of the changing role and value of PSM in the context of a rapidly evolving media ecology.

 Project contacts: